HipsterZipster/aws-reinvent-2019/notes/sessions/MGT204-AutomateEverything.md

 - sr engineering godaddy
 - jared beauchamp
-- one stop shop for godaddy deveopers to learn and onboard their services to AWS
+- one stop shop for godaddy developers to learn and onboard their services to AWS

 ### Demo: The setup